Is it illegal to watch employees on security cameras

 3. Use of Data: Employers should also consider how the recorded data will be used.
 It is important to have clear policies in place regarding the storage, access, and use of surveillance footage to protect employee privacy.

-See also Can security camera sense spirits
+See also How to record zosi security camera

 4. Discrimination: Monitoring employees could potentially lead to discriminatory practices if not used appropriately.
 Employers should ensure that surveillance is not used to target specific individuals or groups unfairly.